Nissan Xterra: 2002 update

 All updates for the 2002 Xterra were executed at the Nissan Technical Center-North America in Farmington Hills, Michigan.
 It was again available both in rear-wheel 2WD and part-time 4WD models.

-The facelifted model debuted at the 2001 Chicago Auto Show with an optional supercharged V6 engine option, revised front-end styling with rounded headlights and raised hood (48mm), revised instrument panel with three round gauges in grey trim (XE) or blue (SE), revised HVAC controls, console with side map pocket, 25 percent larger glove box, map lamp with integrated compass (SE), pull-out rear cup holders, four interior power points, revised new seat fabrics, standard variable intermittent front windshield wipers and rear wiper, optional 300-watt audio system, foot-operated pedal parking brake replacing the dash-mounted pull-and-twist parking brake — and an increase of 10 horsepower for the V6 engine.
+The facelifted model debuted at the 2001 Chicago Auto Show with an optional supercharged V6 engine, revised front-end styling with rounded headlights and raised hood (48mm), revised instrument panel with three round gauges in grey trim (XE) or blue (SE), revised HVAC controls, console with side map pocket, 25 percent larger glove box, map lamp with integrated compass (SE), pull-out rear cup holders, four interior power points, revised new seat fabrics, standard variable intermittent front windshield wipers and rear wiper, optional 300-watt audio system, foot-operated pedal parking brake replacing the dash-mounted pull-and-twist parking brake — and an increase of 10 horsepower for the V6 engine.

 The 3.3L VG33E V6 was upgraded to 180 hp at 4,800 rpm and 202 lbft at 2,800 rpm on the XE and SE models.
 A 210 hp Eaton M62 supercharged VG33ER option (carried over from the 2001 Nissan Frontier) was made available only on the SE S/C version.
 It produced 246 lbft of torque for the automatic, and 231 lbft of torque with 5-speed manual.

 For 2003 the front seats received additional adjustability with added lumbar support and in SE models the available 6-disc, 4-speaker AM/FM/CD audio system was replaced by a 6-speaker 300W Rockford Fosgate AM/FM/CD audio system with an 8-inch subwoofer that took up a small portion of the rear storage area.
 The last of the 2004 model year Xterras were manufactured in January 2005.

 Brazilian production

 The Xterra entered production in Brazil in June 2003, being assembled in the Renault-Nissan Alliance commercial vehicle plant in São José dos Pinhais.
 Renault-Nissan had already been building the related Nissan Frontier pickup truck since June 2002.
 The Brazilian-made Xterra was equipped with a locally built, MWM Sprint 2.8-liter turbodiesel four-cylinder engine developing 132 PS at 3,600 rpm.
 Torque rating is 34.7 kgm at 1,800 rpm.

-For the 2006 model year, MWM updated the engine to include common rail injection and an electronic control unit; hence known as the "Eletronic".
+For the 2006 model year, MWM updated the engine to include common rail injection and an electronic control unit; hence known as the "Electronic".
 Power increased to 140 PS at 3,400 rpm; claimed torque remained unchanged but at a somewhat lower 1,700 rpm.